jasonkiss/web-standards/guidance/quick-reference/a11y-designers.md

 * **Heading levels reflect content hierarchy.**

-	Check headings denote the correct hierarchical structure e.g. an `<h3>` under an `<h2>` is a subsection, while an `<h3>` under another `<h3>` is a new section at the same level.
+	Check headings match the correct content heirarchy.
+For example an `<h3>` under an `<h2>` is a subsection, while an `<h3>` under another `<h3>` is a new section at the same level.

 * **Reading order must still meaningful without visual styling.**

 	Turn off styling to check that the native reading order of the page still flows in a meaningful order.
-Users that read content sequentially, eg screen reader users, need to encounter content in the correct reading order so that they get the same meaning as everyone else.
+Users that read content sequentially, e.g. screen reader users, need to encounter content in the correct reading order so that they get the same meaning as everyone else.

 * **Icons or symbols used to convey information have a text alternative.**